mantidproject/mantid/docs/source/algorithms/Fit-v1.rst

 For the next example a spectrum was generated and rebinned to different bin sizes.
 Each binned spectrum was fitted using both "CentrePoint" (left column) and "Histogram" evaluation (right column).
-As it can be seen form the plots the "Histogram" fitting gives more consistent results which are also closer to the correct values.
+As it can be seen form the plots the "Histogram" fitting gives more consistent results which are also closer to the correct values (Amplitude=20.0, PeakCentre=0.0, FWHM=1.0).

 .. figure:: /images/HistogramFit.png